XavierCarrera/platzi-master-ml-exercises/README.md

 **4. Amazon Product Recommendation System**

-We take over 500k book reviews from Amazon to build a recommendation algorithm.
-In this sense, we combine several strategies such as Natural Language Processing and several machine learning algorithms.
+We take over 500k instruments reviews from Amazon to build a recommendation algorithm.
+In this sense, we use the Surprise library to build an algorithm based on KNN and collaborative filtering.

 **5. Breast Histopathology Data Analysis**